NComGit/NComGit/README.md

 ## Current Works

 - Learning about Cybersec
-- Working on a music downloader built with .Net Framework/WPF and improving my understanding of React
+- Working on a music downloader built with .Net Core/WPF
+- Working on a React/NodeJS based kanban board web app